endoflife-date/endoflife.date/products/kotlin.md

 releaseColumn: true

 releases:
+-   releaseCycle: "1.7"
+    cycleShortHand: 107
+    eol: false #not sure about eol dates of kotlin if you find any information about this please change this part
+    support: false
+    latest: "1.7.0"
+    latestReleaseDate: 2022-06-07
+    releaseDate: 2022-06-07
 -   releaseCycle: "1.6"
     cycleShortHand: 106
     eol: false #not sure about eol dates of kotlin if you find any information about this please change this part
     support: false
     latest: "1.6.21"
     latestReleaseDate: 2022-04-18
     releaseDate: 2021-11-11
 -   releaseCycle: "1.5"